sanwebinfo/foss-blog/posts/blog-setup.md

 ```

 - Post your content on `/posts` folder
-- push and deploy to github and it also deploy and build content to kinsta
+- push and deploy to github and it also deploy and build content to Hosting services
 - Done

 it does not take much time to set up but it takes a few more minutes to understand the site setup and deployment.